 - 1. Brasenose College does not tolerate any form of harassment or victimisation and expects all members of the College community, its visitors and contractors to treat each other with respect, courtesy and consideration. - 2.
 The College is committed to fostering an inclusive culture which promotes equality, values diversity and maintains a working, learning and social environment in which the rights and dignity of all members of the College community are respected. - 3.
 The aims of the College as reflected in this Policy are to: - a.
 Promote a positive environment in which people are treated fairly and with respect; - b.
 Make it clear that harassment is unacceptable and that all members of the College have a role to play in creating an environment free from harassment; - c.
-Provide a framework of support for staff and students who feel they have been subject to harassment; and - d.
+Provide a framework of support for all members of the College community who feel they have been subject to harassment; and - d.
 Provide a mechanism by which complaints can wherever possible be addressed in a timely way. - 4.
-Those in positions of authority within the College, such as Senior Tutor, Dean, Chaplain, Diversity and Equality Officer and Bursar, have formal responsibilities under this Policy and are expected to familiarise themselves with the Policy and Procedures on appointment.
+Those in positions of authority within the College, such as Senior Tutor, Dean, Chaplain, Equality and Diversity Fellow and Bursar, have formal responsibilities under this Policy and are expected to familiarise themselves with the Policy and Procedures on appointment.
 All senior members of the College have a duty to implement this Policy and to make every effort to ensure that harassment and victimisation do not occur in the areas for which they are responsible and that, if they do occur, any concerns are investigated promptly and effectively. - 5.
 All members of the College community have the right to expect professional behaviour from others, and a corresponding responsibility to behave professionally towards others.
 All members of the College community have a personal responsibility for complying with this Policy and Procedure and must comply with and demonstrate active commitment to this Policy by: - a.
 Treating others with dignity and respect; - b.
 Discouraging any form of harassment by making it clear that such behaviour is unacceptable; and - c.
 Supporting any member of the College who feels they have been subject to harassment, including supporting them to make a formal complaint if appropriate. - 6.
-This Policy and Procedures are designed to deal with harassment which occurs primarily within the environment of one or more colleges.
-Incidents of harassment that occur outside the college environment and/or solely within the University environment will normally be dealt with under the appropriate University procedure.
-If there is doubt as to whether the college or University procedure applies, you are advised to seek advice from the relevant college officers described in this Procedure, the Director of Student Welfare and Support Services or the University's Harassment Line.
+This Policy and Procedure are designed to deal with harassment which occurs primarily within the college environment (i.e. either on college premises in Brasenose or at another college, or on college business or at a college event).
+Incidents of harassment between staff or students of the University that occur outside the college environment and/or solely within the University environment will normally be dealt with under the appropriate University procedure.1 If there is doubt as to whether the college or University procedure applies, you are advised to seek advice from one or more of the relevant college officers described in this Procedure, the University's Director of Student Welfare and Support Services or the University's Harassment Line.
+If a complaint is made to the College and there is doubt whether it should be considered by College or University, the Bursar or Dean will consider the circumstances and determine whether the incident should be considered a College matter, or a University matter (and so refer it to the Proctors), or whether it is too remote to fall within the College jurisdiction.